Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

 <b>Facing Controversy with Vulnerability:</b> Neistat's fearlessness in showing his vulnerabilities can sometimes stir controversy.
 Yet, his openness aligns with the core fear of an Enneagram 4 — the fear of having no identity or significance.
 His unabashed authenticity, even in the face of criticism, mirrors the Enneagram 4's journey towards self-acceptance and understanding.
 </li>
 <li>
 <b>Core Motivation:</b> At his core, Casey's motivation lies in his quest for uniqueness and identity, a significant trait of the Enneagram 4.
 This driving force is evident in all his pursuits, from his passion for running to his unique approach to storytelling.
-All his actions seem to trace back to his desire for self-expression and individuality, making him a compelling embodiment of an Enneagram 4.
+All his actions seem to trace back to his desire for self-expression and individuality, making him an embodiment of an Enneagram 4.
 </li>
 </ul>
   </div>